rayriffy/apple-music-github-profile/README.md

 #### My card is broken

 It possible that connected Apple Music session is already expired.
-You can reconnect your card by complete liking process once again.
+You can reconnect your card by complete linking process once again.

 ## Credit